CommandersAct/Android/TCIAB/README.md

 <p>Currently we have a callback function that lets you get back the categories and setup your other partners accordingly.
 This is the function where you would tell your ad partner (not included in IAB) "the user don't wan't to receive personalized ads" for example.</p>
 <p>/!\ Don't forget to register to the callbacks <em>before</em> the initialisation of the Privacy Module since the module will check consent at init and use the callback at this step.</p>
+<p>Implement TCPrivacyCallbacks to get access to those callbacks:</p>
 <pre><code>void consentUpdated(Map&lt;String, String&gt; categories);
 </code></pre>
 <p>Called when either:</p>